PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-this-is-the-web-platform.markdown

 How do we move the web platform forward in a meaningful way?

 It is hard.

-Do we want to get back to this?
+Do we want to get back to a world where this is a thing?

 ![best viewed in](/images/ienetscape.jpg)

+Maybe.???

 *  At a minimum [build for the 90%](http://www.iwanttouse.com/#css-boxshadow) and get your partners and customers to see at a minimum the experience that you can build with a huge amount of reach
 *  [Understand the choices](http://caniuse.com) you make and the [impact they have](http://iwanttouse.com) and again push your customers and partners to deliver experiences that aren't mandated by a single feature.